marceli-to/utolegal.ch/content/collections/expertises/en/litigation-arbitration.md

 title: 'Litigation / Arbitration'
 open_graph_description: 'We represent all our clients in all disputes before courts and authorities, as well as before private arbitration tribunals.
 When developing a litigation strategy and enforcing or defending claims and lawsuits, we can efficiently use our years of experience for the interests of our clients.'
 updated_by: 49862616-3811-407d-aebb-463013b87200
-updated_at: 1695196408
+updated_at: 1695633270
 content:
   -
     type: paragraph
     content:
       -
         type: text
-        text: 'We represent all our clients in all disputes before courts and authorities, as well as before private arbitration tribunals.
+        text: 'We represent all our clients in all disputes before courts and public authorities, as well as before private arbitration tribunals.
 When developing a litigation strategy and enforcing or defending claims and lawsuits, we can efficiently use our years of experience for the interests of our clients.'
   -
     type: set
     attrs: